guilhermedd/SiteTerreiro/README.md

 1. **Set Up Environment Variables**:
     - Create a `.env` file at the root of your project.
     - Add the environment variables with their respective values as described above.
-    - Ensure that the database credentials (e.g., `DB_PASSWORD`) and other sensitive information are kept secure and never shared publicly.
+    - Ensure that database credentials (e.g., `DB_PASSWORD`) and other sensitive information are kept secure and never shared publicly.
     - The mandatory environment variables are:
         - `DB_PASSWORD`
         - `ADMIN_EMAIL`
         - `ADMIN_PASSWORD`

     - The other variables are optional and can be used if needed.
-For example, for sending emails, you can set up SMTP configuration variables.
+For example, for email sending, you can set up SMTP configuration variables.
 For AWS S3 storage, you can set up the AWS credentials.

 2. **Create the Database**:
     - Before running the project, you need to create a PostgreSQL database.
 Make sure you have PostgreSQL installed and running.